BLOG

 If you’re looking for a great example of using personalization in a cold email subject line, look no further than one of our own customers, Wilson Lee from Boomtrain.
 After some research, Wilson would routinely personalize the subject of an email with the name of a band the prospect likes.

-The point of writing prospecting emails is to reach out to people and start a conversation.
-As sales teams and recruiters, we must stop looking at marketing emails as textbook examples of what to send.
+The point of writing cold emails is to connect with people and start a conversation.
+As sales teams, we must stop looking at marketing emails as textbook examples of what to send.
 Marketing emails have their own separate email structure and best practices to follow.

 A good marketing email ≠ a good cold email.

-Using a company name, brand, or feature in an email subject just sets the expectation that the rest of the email will be about YOU.
+Using a company name, brand, or feature in a cold email subject just sets the expectation that the rest of the email will be about YOU.

 Guess what.
 You’re not the hero in your buyer’s journey, so don’t act like one in the subject of your outbound messaging.

-Emails that are about you or your company rely on luck instead of likeability to start a conversation or relationship.
+Emails that are about you or your company rely on luck instead of your prospect's personality and needs to start a conversation or relationship.

-If the answer is no, rethink the subject line.
+If the answer is no, you should rethink the subject line.

 To take things a step further, use a text-to-speech reader to have your computer read your subject line out loud.
 You might get a different perspective on it by hearing it read out loud.

-You can also rely on AI sales tools to eliminate the tedious research of finding something to connect with your prospect.
-Our AI message generator, Scribe, can pull insights from LinkedIn activities, Twitter, podcasts, company facts, news, job postings, and more to write subject lines for you or at least give you a starting point to write your own quickly.
+Our AI message generator, Scribe, can pull insights from LinkedIn activities, Twitter, podcasts, company facts, news, job postings, and more to write subject lines and the body of your emails for you — or at least give you a strong starting point!